2016 UTAH DROWSY DRIVING FACTS

-- Drivers aged 15-24 years and 75-79 had the highest percent of drivers in crashes that were drowsy
+- Drivers aged 15-24 years had the highest percent of drivers in crashes that were drowsy

-- June through August had the most drowsy driving crashes.
+- June and July had the most drowsy driving crashes.

 - Crashes in rural counties in Utah were 2.3 times more likely to involve drowsy driving than crashes in urban counties.